haz3141/nextjs-test/README.md

 # nextjs-test

 This is a test of NextJS, manually setup.
+Test.

 ## Getting started (via CLI)